melodientblog/melodientblog.github.io/_posts/2021-08-06-softly-softly-creature-fix.markdown

-I managed to drop one of the satellites from my trusty old JBL Creature speakers a couple of weeks ago.
+I managed to drop one of the satellites from my trusty old JBL Creature speakers a few weeks ago.
 The driver was toast since the magnet had detached from the frame and come through the front of the speaker.
 I don't like throwing things away so I looked around to see if I could get replacement parts.

 {% include image file="creature_set.jpg" description="JBL Creature II speakers" %}